 During calls, you have the ability to record the session, share documents, chat, and use call commands like mute.
 The service also offers a global list of local dial-in numbers, giving your participants a way to call in from any phone without incurring additional costs.

-Wunderlist is a digital method for managing your to-do list that you can take anywhere.
+Wunderlist is a digital method for managing the to-do list that you can take anywhere.
 Each employee’s list can be shared or kept private, allowing them to coordinate their personal and professional lives from a single location and while using any device.

 The pro version adds project management features designed to coordinate the work of small or large teams.
 Managers and team members can assign to-dos to other workers, and the ability to set due dates and reminder alerts is also included.